Information and FAQs for new students

 The quarantine fees are fixed and charged by the government.
 However, if you are facing any financial difficulties you may want to apply for a hardship fund which you can apply online.

 Q. Can a family member travel with me?
 Will they be allowed to be quarantined in the same room as me?

 Only students are allowed.
 Under current regulations, all dependent pass holders are not allowed to enter Malaysia.

 Q. Can I choose not to travel since dependents aren’t allowed to accompany me?

 This will depend on the course you are taking.
-If the course allows for a full online study option then you may consider to stay back but if it does not allow then you will need to look at arrangements on coming back.
+If the course allows for an online study option, than you may consider to stay back; alternatively if it doesn’t, you will need to make arrangements to come to the University.